rubygarage/nextjs6-graphql-client-tutorial/README.md

 Babel-eslint allows you to lint ALL valid Babel code

-There are few dependencies that are needed to be installed.
+There are few dependencies that you have to install.

-This package provides Airbnb's .eslintrc as an extensible shared config
+This package provides Airbnb's .eslintrc as an extensible shared config.

 ```bash
 yarn add eslint-config-airbnb -D
 ```

-Install ESLint plugin with rules that help validate proper imports
+Install ESLint plugin with rules that help validate proper imports.

 ```bash
 yarn add eslint-plugin-import -D